 The film is all about the Red Sea and its ecosystems : its unique beauty and wonders, and why we must do our best to protect it.
 The film has no activist or strong polemic statements, and political ambitions.

-A non-profit film for sale on a non-exclusive basis to networks worldwide, RED saving marine species will be presented to major film festivals and will hopefully become freely available on social media channels.
+A non-profit film for sale on a non-exclusive basis to networks worldwide, RED A sea worth protecting will be presented to major film festivals and will hopefully become freely available on social media channels.

 The film will cover the essentials for maintaining healthy reefs, seagrass, and mangrove environments, whilst telling the stories of the scientists who are dedicating their lives to their protection.